 - First to develop an extensive body of lay literature on endo: popular yellow brochure translated in 31 languages; over 4.1 million brochures distributed; hundreds of thousands viewed online

-- Outreach projects to all gyn, hospital, college health service in the U.S. and Canada; distribution of materials to physicians worldwide; development of chapters for medical texts, development of materials for medical students, residents, and physicians
+- Outreach projects to hospitals, and college health service in the U.S. and Canada; distribution of materials to physicians worldwide; development of chapters for medical texts, development of materials for medical students, residents, and physicians

 - Founding member, Health Care Without Harm, Collaborative on Health and the Environment, Chronic Pain Research Alliance